PhotoboothProject/photobooth/docs/faq/index.md

 Use the cursor keys to select and open Interfacing Options, and then select Camera and follow the prompt to enable the camera.

 Now you need to allow the webserver to use `raspistill` / `libcamera-still`.
-You need add the webserver user to video group and reboot once:
+You need to add the webserver user to video group and reboot once:

 ```sh
 sudo gpasswd -a www-data video